openxpki/openxpki-config/README.md

 ### Define your Realms

-Open `config.d/system/realms.yaml` and add your realms.
+Add your realms in `config.d/system/realms.yaml` and setup the routing for the webui in the `realm` section of `client.d/service/webui/default.yaml`.

 For each realm, create a corresponding directory in `config.d/realm/`, for a test drive you can just add a symlink to `realm.tpl`, for a production setup we recommend to create a directory and add the basic artefacts as follows: